redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/rhoai.md

 !!! warning

-      In order to run your applications with an RHOAI workbench you *must* have checked the '*Create Workbench for OpenShift AI*' box during template execution.
+      In order to run your applications with an RHOAI workbench, you *have* checked the '*Create Workbench for OpenShift AI*' box during the template execution.

 This document outlines how you can build and run your sample applications within an OpenShift AI workbench.